 The diploma that you’ll receive upon successful completion of the GED or HiSET exam is all over North America recognized just like a common high school diploma by practically every employer, educational institution, or government agency.

-The Georgia HSE (High School Equivalency) testing program is also open to non-state residents but keep in mind that the exams have become pretty difficult and that the passing standards are so tough that some 40 percent of all high school grads would not be able to pass it on the first try!
+Keep in mind that the GED and HiSET exams are pretty difficult.
+The passing standards are so tough that some 40 percent of all high school grads would not be able to pass it on the first try!

 So taking part in some sort of GED or HiSET prep course to get optimally prepared is not required but highly recommended.
-There are many Georgia prep sites where (often free) classes are offered and there are also some very good GED or HiSET prep courses offered over the internet as well.
+There are many Georgia prep sites where (often free) classes are offered and you can get also books and other study materials from your local library or book store.

 These days, there are also some pretty good and well-structured online GED preparatory courses available such as the premium course created by ONSEGO.
 The contents of the HiSET and GED exams are quite similar so you may well use this GED course to get all set for the HiSET exam.
 Whichever way of studying has your preference, just be sure to become optimally prepared.